 If you suspect that your battery is bad, you test it yourself by performing a so-called load test (you will find instructions on how to do it in this post), or you can take it to your dealer, and they will test it for you.

-Charging a battery with too high a current or too long causes overcharging
+Charging a battery with too high a current or an excessive duration causes overcharging.

 If your battery is not getting hot from regular riding, but when charging it with an external battery charger, you are likely either: